Skip to content

 A caramel turtle is a candy made of caramel, chocolate, and pecans, shaped like a turtle.
 It is a sweet, nutty candy that is popular during the holiday season.

+We created this recipe to use up leftover candy.
+In this case, we chopped up some leftover chocolate covered caramel turtles.
 Don’t ask how we could possibly have leftover caramel turtles – it’s a long story.
 The point is that this recipe is a good one for “add ins” – all those things you add into the batter after it is mixed together.
 Nuts, raisins and chocolate chips are the usual things to add, but after Halloween we use up some of the leftover Halloween candy.
 Candies made of chocolate, caramel, nuts and peanut butter work really well.

 Caramel Turtle Cookie Recipe